chipsalliance/caliptra-rtl/src/integration/test_suites/libs/jtagdpi/README.md

 JTAG DPI module for OpenOCD remote_bitbang driver
 =================================================

-This DPI module provides a "virtual" JTAG connection between an simulated chip and [OpenOCD](http://openocd.org/).
+This DPI module provides a "virtual" JTAG connection between a simulated chip and [OpenOCD](http://openocd.org/).
 It makes use of the `remote_bitbang` JTAG driver shipped with OpenOCD, which forwards JTAG requests over TCP to a remote server.
 The `jtagdpi` module is instantiated in the hardware simulation to